NEONScience/NEON-utilities/neonUtilities/README.md

 ### Getting help with this package

-For a tutorial explaining how to use the `neonUtilities` package in more detail, view the [*Use the neonUtilities Package to Access NEON Data* tutorial](http://www.neonscience.org/neonUtilities).
+For a tutorial explaining how to use the `neonUtilities` package in more detail, view the [*Use the neonUtilities Package to Access NEON Data* tutorial](http://www.neonscience.org/neonDataStackR).

 ### Known issues
-* `zipsByProduct()` uses the `download.file()` function, wrapped by the `downloader` package, and we've found in testing that `download.file()` can be finicky.
+* `zipsByProduct()` and `byFileAOP()` use the `download.file()` function, wrapped by the `downloader` package, and we've found in testing that `download.file()` can be finicky.
 Using R version > 3.4 seems to help, and if you're on Windows, using Windows 10.
 Feel free to contact us if you run into problems!

 ### Credits & Acknowledgements
 The National Ecological Observatory Network is a project solely funded by the National Science Foundation and managed under cooperative agreement by Battelle.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.